MvvsnmDevops4122/linux-administration/user-management-linux.md

 ### Important Clarification

-In basic Linux, **role is a logical concept**, not a separate object that you create with a `roleadd` command.
+In basic Linux, **role is a logical concept**.
+There is no standard `roleadd` command for creating roles.

 Roles can be implemented using: